magento/pagebuilder-docs/docs/viewports/how-viewports-work.md

 ## Summary

-Viewports in Page Builder provide a way to control the responsiveness of Page Builder content.
-Knowing how they work is the first step.
-Learning how to use these viewports in your own content types is next.
-Continue with [How to use viewports](how-to-use-viewports.md) to create and customize your own viewports for existing and custom content types.
+Viewports in Page Builder provide a way to control the responsiveness of your content.
+Knowing how viewports work is the first step.
+Learning how to use them in your own content types is next.
+Continue with [How to add viewports](how-to-add-viewports.md) to create and customize your own viewports for existing and custom content types.